-Sunday, 9:30 AM: Led by Dick Snyder, the Foundations group is studying the book of Acts in a Bible-study and discussion format in room 47.
+Sunday, 9:30 AM: Led by Dick Snyder, the Foundations group is studying the book of Revelation in a discussion format.
+They meet in room 47.

 Sunday, 9:30 AM: Led by Kerry Benninghoff, this group is studying the message of the weekly sermon in a conversational format.
 They meet in room 41.

-Sunday, 9:30 AM: Led by Ryan Anderson & Ann Benner, the Fellowship group is studying the book of Revelation in a Bible-study and discussion format in room 40.
+Sunday, 9:30 AM: Led by Ryan Anderson & Ann Benner, the Fellowship group is studying Jesus' sermon on the mount in a discussion format in room 40.

-Sunday, 9:30 AM: Led by Terry Daugherty, the Defenders of Faith group for people ages 40 and up is meeting in room 45 in a study of Philippians called "Jesus, My Joy" in a discussion format.
+Sunday, 9:30 AM: Led by Terry Daugherty, the Defenders of Faith group for people ages 40 and up is meeting in room 45, studying 1 Corinthians.

 Wednesday, 6 PM: Led by Susan Kline, this women's group is studying the message of the weekly sermon in a discussion format.

-Wednesday, 7 PM: Led by Andy Morgan, this men's group is studying chapters 5-7 of the book of Matthew, commonly known as Jesus' "Sermon on the Mount."
+Wednesday, 7 PM: Led by Andy Morgan, this men's Bible study group is studying the book of John.

-Wednesday, 8:30 PM: Led by David Carter, this men's group is studying the book of Genesis in a discussion format.
+Wednesday, 8:30 PM: Led by David Carter, this men's group is studying the book of Luke in a discussion format.

 groups meeting online